nhungpham1707/Download_figures_from_pmid_papers/README.txt

+The code is to automatically download figures that contain either pathway or network in the figure caption from a list of papers with PMIDs.
 Pathway figures are stored in output (for paper that has PMCID) and output_noPMCIDs (for paper that only have PMIDs) folders

-The code is to download figures that contain either pathway or network in the figure caption from PM ID paper.
 Nhung Pham 18-06-2021

 Input: